aigatech/AppliedResearchOAfa2025/submissions/README.md

-# Translation Effects on Emotional Expression Across LanguagesRetry
+# Translation Effects on Emotional Expression Across Languages

 ## What This Project Does
 Takes English text, translates it to 4 languages (French, Spanish, German, Hindi), then runs an English emotion classifier on all versions to see how translation affects emotional perception.